 Stocking soup in the freezer can help you make easy dinners, and this soup recipe can help you get your kids to eat vegetables.
 Vegetable filled butternut squash bisque is rich and creamy with a delicate hint of sweetness to appeal to even the fussy palate.
 In addition to the flavor, the texture is also appealing since kids tend to prefer thicker bisque-style soups over soups with thin broths.

 Read the notes below to find time-saving tips as well as tips on freezing and how to turn this recipe into an educational and family-friendly activity.

 5 cups of butternut squash, whole squash peeled and cut.
 See notes below

 1 yellow onion (not sweet), diced.
 About 1 1/2 cups

 5 cups chicken broth or bone broth

 1 tbsp butter

 1. Preheat the oven to 400 degrees F.

 3. Cut the butternut squash in half and use a spoon to clean out the seeds.
 You can either discard the seeds or rinse them, then toast the seeds with sea salt and olive oil.
-The seeds make a healthy snack, or apéritif and are delicious in salads.
+The seeds make a healthy snack, or apéritif, and are delicious in salads.

 4. Chop the butternut squash into 1 – 2-inch cubes.

 5. Place the cut butternut squash on a cookie sheet, drizzle with two tablespoons of olive oil, and sprinkle with sea salt and fresh ground pepper.
-Using your hands or a spatula, toss the butternut squash to coat it with the olive oil, salt, and pepper.
+Using your hands or a spatula, toss the butternut squash to coat it with olive oil, salt, and pepper.

 6. Place the squash in the oven and roast for about 25 - 30 minutes, tossing it once or twice during cooking to cook it evenly and prevent it from sticking to the tray.
 Cook the squash until it is lightly browned.
 The browning caramelizes the squash, adding a rich layer of flavor.